-A "Campus Security Authority Reporting Form" is available to any campus official who is designated as a campus security authority (includes the following: Deans, student housing staff, athletic coaches, student activities coordinators, student judicial officers, and faculty advisors to student organizations) to complete as they become aware of a crime and the victim wishes to remain anonymous.
+A "Campus Security Authority Reporting Form" is available to any campus official who is designated as a campus security authority.
 This form and a letter of explanation from the Chief of Police are emailed to all CSA's.
 Campus Community emails are sent throughout the academic year advising the mandatory participation in the CSA training.

 Resident Advisors attend a CSA training class during Fall Orientation.
 This class includes a Clery video, after video discussion, a test about the video and review and understanding of the CSA report form.
 Cheyney University has developed a presentation on D2L.
 Staff and faculty CSA's are instructed to log into D2L to view the training power point and answer some review questions.
-An instructional video for D2L, the CSA training power point and the Campus Security Authority Reporting Form are available online at Campus Security Authority.
-Additional training is available by viewing a video at https://www.youtube.com/watch?v=9dN1G6Y0-NY#t=42.
+An instructional video for CSA training and the Campus Security Authority Reporting Form are available online at Campus Security Authority.